-The leather jacket, the ultimate example of rugged masculine style.
-They come in man iconic styles and shapes, such as Biker, Aviator and Bomber. but did you know that if you don't take care of your jacket properly, you can send it to an early grave.
+The leather jacket is the ultimate example of rugged masculine style.
+They come in many iconic styles and shapes, such as Biker, Aviator and Bomber.
+But did you know that if you don't take care of your jacket properly, you can send it to an early grave.
 Stains, fading and even cracks will destroy the most well-made leather jacket.

-Should you run it through the washing machine, then run it through the dryer wrong.
+Should you run it through the washing machine, or get it dry cleaned?

 Don't ever do that!